SJS-Crystal/youtube_video_sharing_react/README.md

 Example: Comment `/build_and_deploy_s1` for deploy to server 1, `/build_and_deploy_s2` for deploy to server 2 ...

 #### Production
-- Create new tag with form `v*.*.*` and publish release.
+- Create new tag with form `v*.*.*` and target branch or commit need release and click `Publish release` button.
 CD Workflow will be triggered to build and deploy to production
 ![alt text](image-9.png)